wmahfoudh/rpi-vpn-hotspot/README.md

 For improved bandwidth and stability, it is better to use a different WiFi adpter to run the Hotspot, we assume this scenario here.
 Plug it and run `ip a`.
 We need the name of the interface we will be using for the rest.
 We assume here it is `wlan1`

 ### Configure Hostapd
-Hostapd will manage your hotspot.
-You need to create a configuration file for your new adapter:
+Hostapd will manage the hotspot.
+We need to create a configuration file for your new adapter:

 Create the hostapd configuration file for `wlan1`:
 ```bash